renatomatos79/playground/lesson-005/readme.txt

 Hello dockers,

-In lesson 004 we learn how to build our docker image, deploy it to the docker hub and finally create a container using docker playground just to simulate a production env.
+In lesson 004 we learned how to build our docker image, deploy it to the docker hub and finally create a container using docker playground just to simulate a production env.